snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Code style

-The most important rule is to follow the existing style of whatever function or file you are in.
-When in doubt, however, consider the following guidelines.

-* Indentation: 4-space indentation default, 2-space indentation for .hamlet
-files
-* 80-column per line maximum
-    * We accept exceptions for cases such as the inclusion of very long external URLs and so on
+We suggest using [brittany](https://hackage.haskell.org/package/brittany) as a code formatter.
+Besides that, consider:

-* Sentence-case, 50-column Git commit headers (but no ending period mark)
+* Sentence-case, 50-column Git commit headers (but no ending period)
     * include bits like "fixes SD-#" as appropriate when fixing a ticket
     * consider adding extra comments below commit titles
 * Haskell-standard camelCaseNames (not C-standard underscore_names)